kai-cansler/phase-3-final-customer-churn/README.md

 There may be be a few explanations for the difference in churn among states.
 1. Presence of big competitors with different prices and wider range of solutions in places California, New Jersey, and Texas.
 Another reason could be the lack of presence in those states or decreased service as their populations are higher.
-2. States such as Hawaii and Arkansas are more rural and may not have as many competitors decreasing their options.
+2. States such as Hawaii and Arkansas have lower population as well as more rural areas and may not have as many competitors, decreasing their options.

 **Recommendations**